chetan51/chetansurpur/source/drafts/insights-from-geb.md

 Starting to look familiar?

+_Edit: I just read_ Chapter III: Figure and Ground _.
+Imagine my surprise when Hofstadter goes through the multiplication exercise as well, even using the exact same name for the system I used above.
+Guess this section is redundant to anyone who read the book!_

 #### Question A1.
 Is it possible to create an isomorphism of exponentiation using this same idea? ####

 Well, the axiom would be the same as the axiom in the _tq-system_ (multiplication) defined above.
 Only the rule would be different.